Tenstrands/CCEE-Climate-Impacts-Methodology/README.md

     import os
     os.chdir('paste-path-here')
     ```
-    - Locate the `templates` folder inside `CCEE-Climate-Impacts-Methodology`.
+    - Locate the `templates` folder inside `CCEE-Climate-Impacts-Methodology-main`.
 Click the three dots next to that folder and select **Copy path**.
     - In the code cell where it says `paste-path-here`, delete it and paste in the path you just copied.
 Do not remove the single quotation marks.
     - Run the cell.
     - To confirm you are in the right directory.
 Add a new code cell like before and run:
     ```python
     !pwd
     ```
-    - You should see something ending in `../CCEE-Climate-Impacts-Methology/templates`.
+    - You should see something ending in `../CCEE-Climate-Impacts-Methology-main/templates`.

 6. **Run the Notebook**:
-    - Run template as you wish.
+    - Run the template as you wish by clicking the arrows or using Shift + Enter.

 7. **Exploring Other Templates**:
-    - Repeat steps 3-5 for the new template.
+    - Repeat steps 3-5 for a new template.

 ### Option 2: Local Setup